eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/50_snapshots.md

 ### Required configuration

-You should have basic the following plugins enabled in your `config.ini` file:
+You should have the following plugins enabled in your `config.ini` file:

 ```ini
 plugin = eosio::chain_plugin